-Table 8.10 presents the correlations among the three PSAE scores.
-The correlations are fairly homogenous with an average value of about 0.83 and a range of about 0.79 to 0.86.
-This homogeneity among the correlations suggests that one component can explain most of the variance among the three tests.
-Tables 8.11 and 8.12 present the results of a principal component analysis of the correlation matrix for the three tests.
-Table 8.11 contains the eigenvalues and the proportion of variance explained for each principal component.
-The first principal component has an eigenvalue of 2.65 and accounts for a little more than 88% of the variance among the three tests.
-The remaining components all have eigenvalues less than one, and both combined only account for about 12% of the variability.
-This further indicates a one-component model fits the data well.
-Table 8.12 contains the loadings of the three tests on the first principal component across years for the PSAE.
-All three tests load nearly equally and very highly on the first principal component.
-This indicates that students tend to perform the same, either well or poorly, on all three tests rather than perform differently on different tests, and provides evidence of consistency of the PSAE construct across years.
+Table 8.7 presents the correlations among the four PSAE scores.
+The correlations are fairly homogenous with an average value of about 0.81 and a range of about 0.77 to 0.87.
+This homogeneity among the correlations suggests that one component can explain most of the variance among the four tests.
+Tables 8.8 and 8.9 present the results of a principal component analysis of the correlation matrix for the four tests.
+Table 8.8 contains the eigenvalues and the proportion of variance explained for each principal component.
+The first principal component has an eigenvalue of 3.42 and accounts for about 85% of the variance among the four tests.
+The remaining components all have eigenvalues less than one, and combined only account for about 15% of the variability.
+This further indicates a one component model fits the data well.
+Table 8.9 contains the loadings of the four tests on the first principal component.
+All four tests load nearly equally and very highly on the first principal component.
+This indicates that students tend to perform the same, either well or poorly, on all four tests rather than perform differently on different tests.